Kartikinator/Kartikinator/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an app to connect sports lovers
-- 🌱 I’m currently learning how to build an attention based transformer network
+- 🔭 I’m currently learning about computer vision
 - 👯 I’m looking to collaborate on anything tech
-- 🤔 I’m looking for help with creating professional websites
-- 💬 Ask me about Python!
 - 📫 How to reach me: gkartikeyag@gmail.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have traversed the US from the northern to southern border